pedrorhamon/pedrorhamon/README.md

 ### I'm Pedro Rhamon

 - Living in Brazil, northeast Cabedelo/PB🌞 🏖️
-- I have been working as Engineering Brasil a backend Java 6> develope and LFW frontend and AngularJS and React 💻 🖱️
+- I have been working as Engineering Brasil a backend Java 6> develope and LFW frontend and AngularJS and React.
+Service cloud aws and azure.
+Queue kafka is RabbitMQ 💻 🖱️

  <p align="right">
  <img src = "/dormrm.gif" alt="rails" width="200" height="200"   style = "max-width: 100%;"><img>